In the previous post in this series, we learned about the command

 Let’s say, for example, you introduced a commit that took a really long time to create.

 So obviously, this wasn’t really a lot of work.
-But imagine that it was an important commit that took a long time to create, and you hastily, by mistake, executed this command:
+But imagine that it was an important commit that took a long time to create, and you hastily, by mistake, executed the wrong command.

 Oh my!
 What a gitsaster! 😨😱